 Credit reporting errors can damage your ability to qualify for credit cards and loans.
 Consumers should check their credit reports regularly and dispute any errors with the credit bureaus and the creditor that supplied the inaccurate information.

-As you can see, the biggest hits to your credit score come from the measures you have to take to dig yourself out of major debt.
+As you can see, the biggest hits to your credit score come from missed payments, too much debt and certain measures you have to take to dig yourself out of major debt.
 But even those corrections are designed to get you back on track.
 If you can avoid the big issues at the top of this list and keep your eye on the more manageable bottom half, you can focus on building your credit.
 And good credit is where the opportunities begin.